albush/WCSATX2016/WCSATX2016.md

 # [fit] ComedySportz
 # [fit] San Antonio

 ^ For the last 4 and half years I've been performing regularly with ComedySportz San Antonio.
 This is my outlet for my improv nerdiness.
 The folks at ComedySportz are great, and we're building an even bigger community of improvisors right here in San Antonio.
-There are regular improv classes,

 ---